tobomedia/RevisionNotes/aws-cloud-practitioner/NOTES.md

 ### <a id="glossary-lightsail"></a>Lightsail
 Simplified cloud platform that offers virtual servers, storage, databases, and networking with predictable pricing, designed for users with limited cloud experience.

+### <a id="glossary-local-zones"></a>Local Zones
+AWS infrastructure deployments that place compute, storage, and other AWS services closer to end users in metropolitan areas.
+Extends VPC to provide single-digit millisecond latency for latency-sensitive applications.

 ### <a id="glossary-neptune"></a>Neptune
 Fully managed graph database service that makes it easy to build and run applications with highly connected datasets.